open-telemetry/semantic-conventions/docs/non-normative/db-migration.md

 The recommended span name has changed to `{db.operation.name} {target}`, where the `{target}` SHOULD describe the entity that the operation is performed against and SHOULD adhere to one of the following values, provided they are accessible:

-- `db.collection.name` SHOULD be used for data manipulation operations or operations on database collections.
+- `db.collection.name` SHOULD be used for data manipulation operations or operations on database collections
-- `db.namespace` SHOULD be used for operations on a specific database namespace.
+- `db.namespace` SHOULD be used for operations on a specific database namespace
 - `server.address:server.port` SHOULD be used for other operations not targeting any specific database(s) or collection(s)

 References: